 This spending power isn’t limited to personal purchases.
 Remember, Millennials are now the largest generation in the workforce.
 As a result, they are taking on more leadership roles and becoming key decision makers at their companies.
 If you regularly pitch to businesses, you may soon be negotiating with a Millennial.

 Bottom line: Millennials’ spending power is huge and will continue to grow as their parents and grandparents leave the workforce.

-To market your business to Millennials, you need to meet them where they are: online.
+Market your business to Millennials and meet them where they are: online.
 They aren’t buying the same way as the consumers of the past.
 As society changes and evolves so will the way we do business.
 Your entire marketing strategy may not need an overhaul, but it should include elements of the information above.

 If your business needs help to better communicate your brand online, OutboundEngine is here.
 We leverage content marketing to keep you top of mind with your network by sharing industry adjacent materials, not a never-ending sales pitch.
 We also know how to help you build your review and referral business by identifying advocates in your network and making the ask for reviews easier.